-source Path to the directory on the guest side that should be copied to the host.
-Guest path style.

-destination Where to put the directory on the host.
+- source Path to the directory on the guest side that should be copied to the host.
+Guest path style. - destination Where to put the directory on the host.
 Unless the CopyIntoExisting flag is given, the directory shall not already exist.
 Host path style.

-flags Zero or more DirectoryCopyFlags values.
+flags Zero or more DirectoryCopyFlag values.

 Recursively copies a directory from the guest to the host.
-If this method fails, the following error codes may be reported:

-5.67.5 directoryCopyToGuest
+5.73.7 directoryCopyToGuest

 '''

 IProgress IGuestSession::directoryCopyToGuest(

 [in] wstring source,

 [in] wstring destination,

-[in] DirectoryCopyFlags flags[])
+[in] DirectoryCopyFlag flags[])

 '''